Sunmathi-A77/AnimalClassification-knn/README.md

 # 🐾 Zoo Animal Classification Project

+## Project Overview

+This project predicts the animal class based on physical traits such as hair, feathers, eggs, milk, legs, and other features.
+A k-NN classifier is trained on the dataset after performing preprocessing, scaling, and handling skewed numerical features (like legs).

 ## 🐾 Zoo Animal Classifier App

 Try the live app here: [Zoo Animal Classifier](https://animalclassification-kkn.streamlit.app/)